 For the first time, the story of this revolutionary line of clothing is being told.
 The concept of Pleats Please Issey Miyake is explored through a vast array of texts and images, tracing its journey from inception, through material development, to its public reception.
 The explanation of its evolution also includes, also for the first time, a section not only revealing the creation of the original thread — but also the pleating process!

-Renowned clothing designer Issey Miyake studied graphic design at Tama Art University, Tokyo before founding the Miyake Design Studio in 1970, Miyake’s creative base for all his making things.
+Renowned clothing designer Issey Miyake studied graphic design at Tama Art University, Tokyo, before founding the Miyake Design Studio in 1970, Miyake’s creative base for all his work.
 In 2007, Miyake opened the design facility 21_21 DESIGN SIGHT, also in Tokyo.

 Midori Kitamura is president of the Miyake Design Studio and 21_21 DESIGN SIGHT, working under Issey Miyake to develop collections, exhibitions, products, and publications, including Issey Miyake Pleats Please, also with TASCHEN.
 Kitamura directed the 2011 exhibition, Irving Penn and Issey Miyake: Visual Dialogue.